shnwc/openenclave/docs/DesignDocs/SGX_QuoteVerify_Integration.md

         uint32_t supplemental_data_size,
         sgx_isv_svn_t qve_isvsvn_threshold)
 ```
-All the QvE returned data are included in QvE report data for integrity
+All the data returned by the QvE are included in the QvE report data field for
-protection.
+integrity protection.
 ```C
 QvE report_data = SHA256([nonce || quote || expiration_check_date ||
 expiration_status || verification_result || supplemental_data] || 32 - 0x00)
 ```

-Rough process of this API:
+The flow of the API function `oe_verify_qve_report_and_identity()` is as below:
-- Verify QvE report
+- Verify QvE report.
-- Verify report data (report data described as above)
+- Verify report data (report data described as above).
-- Check QvE Identity by comparing hardcode values and QvE report
+- Check QvE Identity by comparing QvE report fields against hardcode values.
-  - Check Report.MRSIGNER is equal with Hardcode QvE MRSIGNER
+  - Check that Report.MRSIGNER equals to Hardcoded QvE MRSIGNER.
-  - Check Misc Select, Attribute and ProdID are equal with hardcode values,
+  - Check that Misc Select, Attribute and ProdID equal to the hardcoded values,
-    Misc select and Attribute need to apply Mask before compare
+    Misc select and Attribute need to apply Mask before comparison.
-- Check Report.ISVSVN >= Hardcode ISV SVN
+- Check that Report.ISVSVN >= Hardcoded ISV SVN.

 Options to provide QvE ISV SVN threshold:
 - Option 1: Hardcode QvE ISV SVN in enclave-side plugin.
-Then everytime QvE
+Everytime QvE
             ISV SVN is updated, the plugin library implementation will need to
-            be updated to stay in sync
+            be updated to stay in sync.
-- Option 2: Update existing enclave-side plugin API to allow verifier to input
+- Option 2: Update existing enclave-side plugin API to allow the verifier to input
-            QvE ISV SVN as threshold.
+            QvE ISV SVN threshold value.
 But it requires plugin API change, also
-            it's NOT TEE agnostic
+            it's NOT TEE agnostic.

-We propose option 1 here to avoid plugin API change.
+We propose option 1 to avoid plugin API change.

-### Update `claim` to add SGX Quote Verification status and QVL/QvE returned supplemental data
+### Update claims list to add SGX Quote Verification status and QVL/QvE returned supplemental data
-In SGX remote attestation, verifier may want to provide a different quote
+In SGX remote attestation, the verifier may want to provide a different quote
-verification policy beyond the policy enforced by the sgx_qv_verify_quote() API.
+verification policy than the one enforced by the sgx_qv_verify_quote() API.

-The proposal here is to extend known `claim` definition to add more SGX related
+The proposal is to extend claims definition with new SGX related
 claims.

 SGX quote verification API `sgx_qv_verify_quote()` returns 2 types of errors,
-fatal error or non-fatal error:
+fatal errors or non-fatal errors:
-- Fatal error, such as cert chain verification failed, cert revoked, API will
+- Fatal error: such as cert chain verification failed, cert revoked, API will
-  return corresponding error code directly
+  return an error code directly
-- Non-fatal error, such as cert chain out-of-date, API will return success, but
+- Non-fatal error, such as cert chain out-of-date, API will return successful, but
   there is an output parameter to indicate the specific error code.
 In this case,
-  verifier can decide whehter the SGX quote is valid based on his/her own policy.
+  the verifier can decide whehter the SGX quote is valid based on their own policy.

-So we propose to introduce a new SGX claim `SGX Quote Verification status` to
+We propose to introduce a new SGX-specific claim `OE_CLAIM_SGX_QUOTE_VERIFICATION_STATUS` to
 indicate QVL/QvE return status.
-Verifier can check the status to see if there
+The verifier can check the status to see if there
 is a non-fatal error during quote verification.

-- SGX Quote Verification status - Indicate the quote verification result, it
-  would have 3 types
+This claim can have one of three values:

   - OE_OK - Quote verification passed, and TCB level is up to date
-  - Fatal error - Quote verification failed with fatal error, such as signature
-    is invalid
-  - Non-Fatal error - API return OE_OK, but `SGX platform status` in claims
+  - Non-Fatal error code - API returns OE_OK,
+    but claim `OE_CLAIM_SGX_QUOTE_VERIFICATION_STATUS` in claims
-    return corresponding error.
-Verifier can refer to this status in his/her
+    returns an error code.
+The verifier can refer to this status in his/her
     verification policy.
-Non-Fatal error should be one of below:
+Non-Fatal error can be one of below:

 ```C
    OE_SGX_CONFIG_NEEDED // Quote verification passed and the platform is patched